CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 ## Task 04: Query and view the mirrored data

+In this task, you will query and view the mirrored data to verify successful synchronization and consistency between the source and mirrored databases.

 1. Open **Query in T-SQL** by selecting it from the **Monitor Replication** window.